jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/what-does-a-devsecops-engineer-do/index.md

 they work along with others to fix it asap.
 In this regard,
-they need to be able to present these security issues and the solutions they came up with to a varied audience.
+they need to be able to present these security issues and the solutions they come up with to a varied audience.
 But they are also expected to anticipate threats and [add countermeasures](https://www.devopsdigest.com/how-to-become-a-devsecops-engineer) to prevent them.